 In addition to the feature trade-off, there are some other sacrifices that advanced grillers will have to make.
 For example, the body is stamped steel, so it quickly gets hot on the outside surface (also due to the limited heat retention.)
 Additionally, this gas grill body is somewhat fragile and prone to being dented.
 You have to be careful when transporting it, as the handles and knobs are lightweight plastic, which cheapens the look and feel of the unit.

 Pros and Cons

 The biggest obvious benefit of the Napoleon is that it isn't a heavy portable gas grill.
 Its compact design, two independent burners, and porcelain-coated cast iron cooking grates (that are good for transferring heat) make this grill a top choice for those who enjoy grilling in the outdoors, away from home.
-The only disadvantage of this grill is the stamped steel body, and its expensive price, in comparison to other similarly sized portables.
+The only disadvantage of this grill is the stamped steel body and its expensive price in comparison to other similarly sized portables.

 If taken care of, this gas grill should last you for several years.
 Plus, there is an optional folding stand for this grill that has a complimentary design.
 It not only has wheels for easy transport but also comes with a kickstand that lets it stand upright.
 There are also side tables with a stand for extra workspace.
-To purchase this grill, buy it directly from Amazon.

 Whether you're convinced or not, here's an overview of its description: